 Between the late 1950s to the late 1990s, the countries of Africa went through a transition period almost in all spheres, sectors, and areas of their existence.
-This period was a time where many countries had just gained independence, and thus, witnessing a taste of autonomous power and ownership for the first time after colonialism that had existed in almost all corners of the continent (except Ethiopia) from the late 1800s.
-Policies would be drafted, country’s names would be changed, states would be created and above all, great men and women (who were both ethical and unethical) will rise up to the challenge of leading the “newly formed republics” across the continent into the future.
+This period was a time when many countries had just gained independence, thus witnessing a taste of autonomous power and ownership for the first time after colonialism that had existed in almost all corners of the continent (except Ethiopia) since the late 1800s.
+Policies would be drafted, the country’s names would be changed, states would be created and above all, great men and women (who were both ethical and unethical) would rise up to the challenge of leading the “newly formed republics” across the continent into the future.
 In the midst of all these was a landlocked country called Burkina Faso in West Africa.
-A young man by the name Thomas Isidore Noël Sankara would rise and go on to be one of the greatest leaders of the continent of all time.
+A young man by the name of Thomas Isidore Noël Sankara would rise and go on to be one of the greatest leaders of the continent of all time.

 At the age of 33, Thomas Sankara rose to power through a popularly supported coup in 1983.
 His government was built on the foundations of erasing corruption, anti-imperialist ideologies and being self-sufficient.
 This led to the renaming of the Upper Volta region to Burkina Faso which means “Land of Upright People.”
 Initially, people in this region were usually made to go and work in neighboring Cote d’Ivoire but in order to eliminate the mindset of heavy dependence on external influence, a rename was necessary.
 This rename had a psychological effect on the people and thus, the mentalities of people about being dependent on external countries were rebranded and changed.
 Thus, independence, hard work, uprightness, unity and collective responsibility became personalities that the people of Burkina Faso imbibed which played a huge role in the rebuilding of the landlocked country at that time.